 The Human Papillomavirus (HPV) Vaccine

 The human papillomavirus (HPV) vaccine for girls aged 12 to 13 years helps protect against cervical cancer.
 The HPV vaccine is designed to protect against the two types of HPV that can cause 70% of cervical cancer cases.
 As it does not protect against all other types, regular cervical screening is important.
 This combination of immunisation and cervical screening offers the best possible protection against cervical cancer.
-The Immunisation Scotland website provides answers to questions about the HPV Immunisation Programme.
+More information about the: HPV Immunisation Programme.

 Further information is available at: